 In this modern-day and age, running a business involves lots of things.
 In the past, all you had to do was open a brick and mortar store, and you could start running your business; the scenario has greatly changed.
 If you want to achieve greatness for your business in today's world, you need to gather online traffic through a website.
 However, running a website is not an easy task, as you have to make sure that it is secure.
-You need to know things like 5 SDN Deployment Secrets That Successful Companies Won't Tell You if you want to be considered in the same league as your competitors.
+You need to know things like Cloud Security and Mobility: How Safe Are You in the Cloud? if you want to be considered in the same league as your competitors.

 Moreover, if you are running an eCommerce store, you have some responsibility on your shoulders.
 Your customers will never trust you if you can't provide them the much-needed security that their personal information is not at stake.
 In this article, I am going to highlight five low-cost tips you can use to improve the security of your eCommerce store and get on the right track to success.

 Pick the Right Platform

 As there are many platforms right now that help aspiring businessmen create their website, you need to do your research before you regret making your decision later on.
 With a platform like Magento and Shopify, which provide users with different features, the most vital feature that requires your foremost attention is security.
 If you are running a website independently, without a platform, you put yourself at a greater risk.
 However, when you use a platform, it is the platform's job to put basic security protocols to protect your website, which is why you need to choose the right platform.

 Use and Update Security Plug-Ins